The Overseas Travel Insurance Guide

 As the most common (and arguably most practical) form of travel insurance, this should be your choice if you are only to choose one kind.
 You are reimbursed or covered directly for medical (and related) expenses incurred during your trip, and in some insurance plans for long-term travelers you are even covered for an entire year.
 The circumstances surrounding your falling ill or becoming injured are important, as your policy may or may not cover your participation in certain sports, and almost certainly won’t touch you if your medical condition was an issue prior to your trip departure.
 Also in many cases, claims will be rejected if you are in a country in political turmoil or if your injury can be related to acts of war or terror.
 Be sure to read the fine print for this type of insurance.

 Making Insurance Claims

-In the descriptions above, you may already have detected a number of loopholes which allow the insurance company to get out of paying your claim; from visiting war-torn regions, to the impossible task of providing receipts for your belongings, to a potential loose connection between your illness and a pre-existing condition, it seems that insurance companies are dedicated to not helping you out.
-And admittedly, personal experience with filing claims twice now has been responsible for more than a few grey hairs.
+In the descriptions above, you may already have detected a number of loopholes which allow the insurance company to get out of paying your claim; from visiting war-torn regions, to the impossible task of providing receipts for your belongings, to a potential loose connection between your illness and a pre-existing condition, it often seems that insurance companies are dedicated to not helping you out.
+And admittedly, personal experience with filing claims twice now has been responsible for more than a few gray hairs.
 But difficulty in extracting money from an insurance company is not reason enough to throw your hands up and either not file a claim or not apply for insurance to begin with.